plone/Products.PlacelessTranslationService/Products/PlacelessTranslationService/readme.txt

 3. Prepare Translations of the Template

    Preferably, find a translation company that can handle the gettext standards and send them your .pot file.
-The yshould send back .po files for the languages you require.
+They should send back .po files for the languages you require.

    If you're doing it yourself, copy the .pot file to a file on the